-GHGs are the atmospheric gases whose absorption of solar radiation is responsible for the greenhouse effect, including carbon dioxide (CO2), methane, ozone, and the fluorocarbons, which contribute to climate change.
-CO2 is the principal GHG emitted by human activities, and its concentration in the atmosphere is most affected by human activity.
+GHGs are the atmospheric gases whose absorption of solar radiation is responsible for the greenhouse effect, including carbon dioxide (CO_2), methane, ozone, and the fluorocarbons, which contribute to climate change.
+CO_2 is the principal GHG emitted by human activities, and its concentration in the atmosphere is most affected by human activity.
 It also serves as the reference gas to which to compare other GHGs.
 Agricultural sources of carbon emissions include forest clearing, land-use changes, biomass burning, and farm equipment and management activity emissions.
 Equivalent Carbon Dioxide (CO{2e}) is the most commonly reported type of GHG emission and a way to get one number that approximates total emissions from all the different gasses that contribute to GHG, as described in BAAQMD's CEQA Guidelines.
-In this case CO2 is used as the reference atom/compound to obtain atmospheric carbon CO2 effects of GHG.
-Carbon stocks are converted to CO{2e} by multiplying the carbon total by 44/12 (or 3.67), which is the ratio of the atomic mass of a carbon dioxide molecule to the atomic mass of a carbon atom (http://ncasi2.org/COLE/faq.html).
-12
+In this case CO_2 is used as the reference atom/compound to obtain atmospheric carbon CO_2 effects of GHG.
+Carbon stocks are converted to CO{2e} by multiplying the carbon total by 44/12 (or 3.67), which is the ratio of the atomic mass of a carbon dioxide molecule to the atomic mass of a carbon atom (http://ncasi2.org/COLE/faq.html).13

-One-time "Construction Emissions" associated with vineyard development projects include: i) the carbon stocks that are lost or released when site vegetation is removed, including any woody debris and downed wood; ii) underground carbon stocks, or soil carbon, released when soil is ripped in preparation for vineyard development and planting (referred to as Project Site Emissions below); and iii) emissions associated with the energy used to develop and prepare the project site and plant vineyard, including construction equipment and worker vehicle trips (referred to as Equipment Emissions below).
-For the purpose of this analysis, it is assumed that all removed vegetation would be burned, even though some may be chipped/mulched.
-Refer to Section XVII (Transportation) for anticipated number of construction trips and equipment associated with project construction and operations.
+One-time "Construction Emissions" associated with vineyard development projects include: i) the carbon stocks that are lost or released when site vegetation is removed, including any woody debris and downed wood; ii) underground carbon stocks, or soil carbon, released when soil is ripped in preparation for vineyard development and planting (referred to as Project Site Emissions below); and iii) emissions associated with the energy used to develop and prepare the development area and plant vineyard, including construction equipment and worker vehicle trips (referred to as Equipment Emissions below).